Manual

 For Non-Square Units:

 - Center the shade over the exhaust fan, keeping overlap to a minimum.
-It’s not recommended to overlap the fan area by more than 1 inch on each side.
+Avoid overlapping the fan area by more than 1/2 an inch per side to maintain proper airflow.”

 - Adjust position to provide maximum shade for the intake louvers or coil sections while maintaining fan clearance.